 The rest of the day is free at your leisure.
 Lunch and dinner are at your own expense.
 Overnight stay in Hanoi.

-For lunch, savour one of Hanoi’s most iconic dishes — chả cá, a flavoursome grilled fish specialty served with fresh herbs, rice noodles, and tangy dipping sauce.
-A true taste of the capital’s culinary heritage.
+For lunch, enjoy one of Hanoi’s most beloved dishes: cha ca, fragrant turmeric-marinated grilled fish served with fresh herbs, rice noodles, and a tangy dipping sauce — a true staple of the capital’s culinary heritage.

 Dinner is at your own expense (not included).
 Overnight in Hanoi.